 Why Did My Dog Throw Up After Eating Ice Cream?

 One of the various food allergies that may affect dogs is an allergy to dairy products like milk and ice cream.
-In some people, consuming milk or dairy products may trigger an allergic reaction that manifests in a rash, itching, and skin swelling, as well as more severe symptoms, including vomiting and diarrhoea.
+In some people, consuming milk or dairy products may trigger an allergic reaction that manifests in a rash, itching, and skin swelling, as well as more severe symptoms, including vomiting and diarrhea.

 There's something that seems right about canines and ice treats being together.
 You know that when it's hot outside, your dog will enjoy a taste of soft serve, which he likes, but you're not sure he'd appreciate it as much when it's scorching.
 But does feeding ice cream to dogs pose any health risks, or is this something that's perfectly OK to do?
 You should avoid giving your dog any ice cream, even though it can be tempting to join your furry friend in the delicious pleasure you're enjoying since dogs are prone to developing stomach problems.